Hrithik-Kumar/Hrithik-Kumar/README.md

 ## Hey there 👋, I'm <a href="https://www.linkedin.com/in/hrithik-k-586967141/"> Hrithik Kumar Advani! </a>

-I'm actively involved in deep learning and machine learning, where I'm a dedicated practitioner and learner and deeply passionate about areas like Computer Vision and Natural Language Processing (NLP).
-The ability to harness machine learning algorithms to tackle intricate problems and unearth valuable insights has always struck me.
-I am here to solve things, learning a lot in the process.
+I'm actively involved in deep learning and machine learning.
+I'm a dedicated practitioner and learner, deeply passionate about areas like Computer Vision and Natural Language Processing (NLP).
+I have always been struck by the ability to harness machine learning algorithms to tackle intricate problems and unearth valuable insights.
+I am here to solve things, and I'm learning a lot in the process.

 <a href="https://twitter.com/AdvaniHrithik"><img align="left" alt="Hrithik | Twitter" width="23px" src="images/twitter.png" /></a>
 <a href="https://www.linkedin.com/in/hrithik-k-586967141/"><img align="left" alt="Hrithik | LinkedIn" width="23px" src="images/linkedin.png" /></a>